romantomjak/ansible-roles/nomad/README.md

 ---

-Nomad clients can be deployed with the same configuration - just change `nomad_server` to say `false`.
+Nomad clients can be deployed with the same configuration - just change `nomad_agent_type` to say `client`.

 ```yml
 ---